 After 9/11, Congress adjusted these barriers through provisions in the USA-Patriot Act of 2001 (P.L.
 107-56) and other legislation.
 The USA Patriot Act authorized the sharing of law enforcement and foreign intelligence information.
 In addition, the Homeland Security Act (P.L.
-107-296) provided that the Intelligence Analysis and Infrastructure Protection component of the Department of Homeland Security (DHS) would receive and analyze foreign intelligence and law enforcement information relating to terrorist threats to the U.S. Subsequently, the Bush Administration established the Terrorist Threat Integration Center (TTIC) to perform integrative analytical functions.31 Such initiatives have arguably torn down (or at least significantly lowered) the "wall" between foreign intelligence and law enforcement that may have contributed to the failure to detect the 9/11 plot in advance.
+107-296) provided that the Intelligence Analysis and Infrastructure Protection component of the Department of Homeland Security (DHS) would receive and analyze foreign intelligence and law enforcement information relating to terrorist threats to the U.S. Subsequently, the Bush Administration established the Terrorist Threat Integration Center (TTIC) to perform integrative analytical functions.32 Such initiatives have arguably torn down (or at least significantly lowered) the "wall" between foreign intelligence and law enforcement that may have contributed to the failure to detect the 9/11 plot in advance.
+These developments, according to some observers, affect the need for enhancing the powers of a proposed DNI/NID.